The Standing Stones at Carnac

 Although there are many different theories as to why the stones are arranged as they are…including a place of worship…for astronomical reasons…and even that they’re a Roman legion, turned to stone by Merlin…no one really knows the exact reasons as to why, or how the stones were erected.

-If you’re looking for more information on the standing stones and Carnac’s prehistoric history, why not visit the Musee de Prehistoric which is located in Carnac and can also be found on our app.
-Visit their website to find lots of helpful information and even a webcam of the standing stones themselves!
+If you’re looking for more information on the standing stones and Carnac’s prehistoric history, why not visit the Musee de Prehistoric which is located in Carnac, you can visit their website to find lots of helpful information and even a webcam of the standing stones themselves!

 If you want to view some more photo’s of the stand stones, why not take a look at our Pinterest page.